Intentionally Hearing God

 2. Become hungry to hear from God:

-Become hungry to hear God (1) by refusing to allow the substitutes, that are good for confirmation of God’s will for your life, to become your primary or only means of hearing from God (Psalms 42:1-2).
+Become hungry to hear God (1) by refusing to allow the good substitutes to confirm God’s will for your life and thus become your primary or only means of hearing from God (Psalms 42:1-2).

 For example: